orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld/README.md

 You will find detailed explanation of the syntax in next lessons.

 ### Creating Network
-RVC CAL is a language wich implements the Dataflow paradigm.
+RVC CAL is a language which implements the Dataflow paradigm.
 This means that in order to run the application you need to build a network of actors.
 In our case the network will be degenerate and will consist of only one actor.

 To build a network you need to create new XDF file.
 Go to  File > New > Other then select Orcc > XDF Network.